jpknwls/SmartFocusProduction/OPERATIONS.rst

 Using Django shell
 ``````````````````
-On your target system, change into src/ directory
-and run ``./manage.py shell``.
+SSH into your target system and run ``./manage.py shell`` from under src/.